 This “seed ecosystem” of organized angels, flexible seed funds, and accelerators has not only increased the amount of “pre-VC” capital available to startups, but very importantly, it has significantly reduced the leverage that local VC funds have over their local startup ecosystems.

 Foreign capital will usually require some heightened level of de-risking or credible signaling before it will cross state lines.
 It’s much less risky to rely on my local referral sources, and “monitor” my portfolio where I can drop in by the office whenever I need to.
 If I’m going to write a check a thousand miles away, I need a little more reason to do so.
-In that regard, it’s well-known that there is a “flipping” point beyond which the pool of capital available to a startup moves from being mostly local to much more national: that point is somewhere between $1M-$2MM ARR (it used to be higher).
+In that regard, it’s well-known that there is a “flipping” point beyond which the pool of capital available to a startup moves from being mostly local to much more national: that point is somewhere between $500k-$2MM ARR (it used to be higher, and can be even lower if you have a strong network).

 Historically, reaching that flipping point was almost impossible without local VC, and this effectively kept startup ecosystems captive to their local funds.
 The new seed ecosystem, with its ability to often fund 7-figure rounds all on its own, has changed that.
 Now, if a desirable startup wants to, it can often raise $1-2MM in seed capital without taking a single traditional VC check, then use that to hit the “flipping” point, after which the number of VCs it can talk to goes up considerably.